 In this study, use of a large collection of clinically annotated samples of this rare tumor identified newly described correlations between low MHC-I expression, increased PMN-MDSC intraparenchymal infiltration, and an increased number of parenchyma localized Ki-67+ T helper cells in high grade/stage ONB.
 Extensive evaluation with additional clinical factors did not identify correlations between the T cell, myeloid cell, NK cell, or MHC expression data and many additional important clinical factors (Supplementary Tables 1-9).
 Limitations of this study include its retrospective nature and the procurement of patient samples from a single institution.
 Future prospective and multi-institutional studies will be helpful in validating and advancing the results of this study.
 While this study did include recurrent samples, it did not include samples from metastatic ONB, and this is an ONB subset that warrants further study.
-Multi-spectral immunofluorescence is also limited in the number of markers that can be simultaneously evaluated using a single panel.
+Multi-spectral immunofluorescence is also limited in the number of markers that can be simultaneously evaluated using a single panel, thus further studies are needed to further evaluate and delineate the increasing complexity of immune cell sub-populations.
 Advancements and emerging spatial transcriptomics approaches with formalin-fixed paraffin embedded tissue will allow for a more in-depth characterization at the single cell level in the future.
+Ongoing multi-institutional and international collaborations in the field of rare tumors, like ONB, will translate these findings into clinical practice.

 Conclusion